 This course offers private piano instruction for beginning, intermediate and advanced students for credit.
-Course material fee may apply

 MUS113 LEC: Voice Instruction (1)

 This course offers private voice instruction for credit.
 Course material fee may apply

 MUS210 LEC: Theoretical Foundations of Music (3)

 This is the introductory course in music at The King's College.
 As such, it focuses on a study of music elements, including scales, key signatures, intervals, rhythm, meter, triads, cadences, and melody.